 Completing & Submitting Your Application

 The application window for studentships starting September 2023 are now open.
 The Submission deadline for this second recruitment round (home fees only!) is midday BST on Monday 15 May 2023.

 To complete your application you need to submit the following:

-PLEASE NOTE: ALL DOCUMENTS LISTED IN THE SHADED BOXES BELOW AND APPLICABLE TO YOUR CIRCUMSTANCES SHOULD BE SENT AS ATTACHMENTS (PDFs) IN ONE SINGLE EMAIL to firstname.lastname@example.org before midday GMT on Thursday 26 January 2023.
+PLEASE NOTE: DOCUMENTS LISTED UNDER ITEMS (02) THROUGH TO (08) IN THE SHADED BOXES BELOW AND APPLICABLE TO YOUR CIRCUMSTANCES SHOULD BE SENT AS ATTACHMENTS (PDFs) IN ONE SINGLE EMAIL to firstname.lastname@example.org before midday BST on Monday 15 May 2023.

 PLEASE ONLY MAKE ONE SUBMISSION.
 WE CANNOT CONSIDER INCOMPLETE APPLICATIONS, SCATTERED SUBMISSIONS, OR MULTIPLE ENTRIES, NOR ARE WE ABLE TO REVIEW YOUR SUBMISSION PRIOR TO THE DEADLINE.

 Document name format: Please use the following format for naming the documents you are submitting ‘Your first name - last name - document title’.
 Document titles would be: CV, research proposal, undergraduate certificate, undergraduate transcript, reference 1, reference 2, submisison checklist, etc. Example: Sandra Connor CV

 We are providing a Submission Checklist to ensure you have all of the required items.
 This checklist does not need to be sent to us but is simply an aid to completing your application.